'She is a mana wāhine who embodies this Award'

 Share some tikanga with us, that all New Zealanders could implement in their daily lives

-There are many tikanga to choose from, but the ones in particular that I would love to see others outside of Te Ao Māori embrace is whakawhanaungatanga (the process of establishing relationships, relating well to others) and aiming towards embracing more collectivist type of values.
+There are many tikanga to choose from, but the ones in particular that I would love to see others outside of te ao Māori embrace is whakawhanaungatanga (the process of establishing relationships, relating well to others) and aiming towards embracing more collectivist type of values.

 Throughout the last couple of years we have seen this with the push for mask wearing and vaccinations to protect others from Covid-19.